The Quest for Laksa Dishes; How many types are there?

 Unlike coconut-curry laksa, asam laksa is sour-spicy.

 Penang Air Itam Laksa (Ayer Itam Market, near Penang Hill)

 I have not been to Sarawak yet but I was told there are few stalls in Singapore selling authentic Sarawak laksa, so I went to one of the highly recommended one to try.

 Sarawak laksa's broth is made from coconut milk, sour tamarind and sambal belacan, which gives the dish its sour-spicy taste.
 Apart from prawns and beansprouts, the dish is also added with shredded omelette, shredded chicken and chopped spring onions.
 A piece of lime gives the laksa additional fragrance and sourness.

 Lin Yu Mei Sarawak Laksa & Kolo Mee, Haig Road Market & Food Centre

-There are several more types of laksa dishes that I had not tried yet.
+I believe there are more types of laksa that I have not tried yet.
 I will continue to search for them and update this post once I bagged another laksa experience.